 These add-on devices might outperform your smart TV’s built-in system, or they might offer features or services you can’t get from that TV.
 And if your smart TV is a few years old, you might find that the apps for streaming services you use are outdated or missing altogether.

 In fact, in a recent online national survey, we found that 60 percent of respondents with a smart TV ended up using an external streaming device instead of the TV’s built-in system.

 Of course, a stand-alone streaming player will also add smart TV capability to any television that lacks it, allowing you to access a variety of streaming services.

 The 4K streaming media device market is dominated by just four software platforms: Amazon Fire TV, Apple TV, Google Android TV/Chromecast, and Roku.
 So you need to decide on a platform as well as a specific model.

-Generally, streaming devices are either set-top models or small players that plug directly into a TV’s HDMI slot.
-Prices of the nine models below range from $35 to $200, but they often fluctuate several times during the year, so look for a deal during promotions.
+In general, streaming devices are either set-top models or small players that plug directly into a TV’s HDMI slot.
+Prices of the 11 models below range from about $30 to $200, but they often fluctuate several times during the year, so look for a deal during promotions.

-This year, you’ll find that for the first time Consumer Reports has added data privacy and security scores in the ratings for all the models we test, in addition to attributes such as picture quality and ease of use.
+Consumer Reports has now added data privacy and security scores in the ratings for all the models we test, in addition to attributes such as picture quality and ease of use.
 We already incorporate privacy and security testing into our ratings of password managers, wireless routers, TVs, video doorbells, and some other product categories, and we’re adding more every year.

 Like all the products that Consumer Reports tests and rates, all the streaming devices were purchased at retail stores.
 We evaluate the various ways streaming device brands collect, use, and share consumer data; how well they protect it; and how transparent the companies are about their data practices.